 After you've selected a state and formed your LLC, you will be able to register the company with your state of residence.
 Even California allows its residents to register a Nevada or Texas Series LLC and conduct business within California.
 Of course, these laws will vary based on where you live.
 Each state will have its own regulations that dictate what you and your company must do to be in compliance with the law.
 You can get an idea of what you'll need to do by doing some basic research online.

 However, the wisest course of action is to seek the guidance of an attorney with experience in entity formation, and ideally, experience with Series LLC in particular.
-At Royal Legal Solutions, we routinely help our clients select, form, and manage the best type of Series LLC for their individual situation.
-If you have questions about the best option for you, or are ready to get started, don’t hesitate.
+At Royal Legal Solutions, we routinely help our clients select, form, and manage the best type of Series LLC for their individual situations.
+If you have questions about the best option for you or are ready to get started, don't hesitate.
 Reach out to us and schedule your Series LLC consultation.

 Scott Royal Smith is an asset protection attorney and long-time real estate investor.
 He's on a mission to help fellow investors free their time, protect their assets, and create lasting wealth.

 Ready to know more than your attorney?
 Join our community platform where you'll get immediate FREE access to all our best educational resources for real estate investors.
 Including 8 Masterclasses, group mentoring replays, and much, much more.